 Image courtesy of Moawad Consulting Group

 Trevor Moawad has coached some of the world’s most impressive performers, helping them unlock their greatest potential through the power of neutral thinking and shifting into the right mindset.
-As a mental conditioning coach, Trevor has worked with a myriad of successful individuals, from Navy SEALs to CEOs to NFL stars (such as quarterback Russell Wilson), helping them build cognitive strength to better overcome obstacles -- lessons that can greatly benefit any startup founder, who face surmounting pressure in the day-to-day operations of their young companies.
+As a mental conditioning coach, Trevor has worked with a myriad of successful individuals, from Navy SEALs to CEOs to NFL stars (such as quarterback Russell Wilson).
+Trevor helps them build cognitive strength to better overcome obstacles lessons that can greatly benefit any startup founder facing surmounting pressure in the day-to-day operations of their young companies.

 Recently our founding teams had a chance to hear from Trevor about the benefits of neutral thinking and how a simple shift in mindset can alter outcomes and contribute to success.
 Below are a few highlights and an overview of Trevor’s approach to adversity and performance.